Pink Flower

 We ran an initial two rounds of 1:1 interviews with Watercare staff, exploring workflows, information needs, and pain points in the first round and validating design iterations in the second.

 💡 Unlocking hidden workflows with contextual inquiry — Controllers were hard-to-access, always-on users with invisible workflows and long, irregular shifts.
-I championed deeper insight with this audience through contextual inquiry, uncovering real practices, from key priorities to restrictive desk setups, that directly shaped design decisions.
+I championed deeper insight with this audience through contextual inquiry, uncovering real practices from key priorities to restrictive desk setups, that were difficult to get through 1:1 interviews.

 As we moved closer to launch, I ran an internal beta testing round with surveys and targeted 1:1 sessions, validating functionality, refining map and sidebar interactions, and prioritising future features.
 Insights from all research directly shaped design decisions, interaction patterns, and the foundation for future scalability beyond Watercare.